 - BA Honours (English), Rutgers State University of New Jersey, USA

-Prior to joining LASALLE, Professor Earley led the Rose Bruford College of Theatre and Performance in Sidcup, London, as its Professor of Drama and Principal and Chief Executive Officer from 2009–2017.
-He was previously Professor of Drama and Head of the Lincoln School of Performing Arts, and Producing Director of the Lincoln Performing Arts Centre – both projects of which he inaugurated at the University of Lincoln, UK.
+Prior to joining LASALLE, Professor Earley led the Rose Bruford College of Theatre and Performance in Sidcup, London, as its Professor of Drama and principal as well as chief executive officer from 2009–2017.
+He is now Professor Emeritus of Drama and Theatre at Rose Bruford.
+He was previously Professor of Drama and head of the Lincoln School of Performing Arts, and producing director of the Lincoln Performing Arts Centre – both projects of which he inaugurated at the University of Lincoln, UK.

-Outside of academia, Professor Earley has worked as the Editorial and Publishing Director of Methuen Drama Publishers in London, and was Chief Producer of Plays for BBC Radio Drama, where he directed over 50 productions for broadcast over Radio 3 and Radio 4.
-Professor Earley continues to direct an International Summer School in Arts Management for Chinese students.
-Presented at Regent's University London and in Edinburgh during the Edinburgh International Fringe Festival, the Summer programme delivers practical training in production, stage and venue administration.
+Outside of academia, Professor Earley has worked as the editorial and publishing director of Methuen Drama Publishers in London, and was chief producer of plays for BBC Radio Drama, where he directed over 50 productions for broadcast over Radio 3 and Radio 4.
+Professor Earley continues to direct an international summer school in arts management for Chinese students.
+Presented at Regent's University London and the Edinburgh International Fringe Festival, the summer programme delivers practical training in production, stage and venue administration.

 His publications include books on acting and theatre history, such as Soliloquy!
 The Shakespeare Monologues by Applause.
 At LASALLE College of the Arts, he leads one of Asia’s top university sector English-language drama programmes that blends Asian and Western practices.
 He frequently travels to China to conduct workshops that fuse Eastern and Western approaches to acting, theatre training and arts education at Peking University, Shanghai Theatre Academy, Huazhong University of Science and Technology, Xinghai Conservatory of Music and Tianjin Conservatory of Music.